IQ404/study-notes/README.md

 Note in particular that:

 - Uniform values are maintained per shader program object.
 You can write uniform with the same name and type in multiple shaders and it will refer to one single uniform.

+  ❓ When single uniform is used by multiple threads, is there a performance overhead caused by locking and, if so, how does the GPU address that?

 - Once you set a uniform value in a shader program, that value remains set in that specific program until you explicitly change it or until the program is deleted.
 - You need to set the uniform value separately for each shader program object.